riscv-non-isa/riscv-sbi-doc/riscv-sbi.md

 unless absolutely necessary.
 Thus, we can say that It is mostly a permanent interface.
 This also allows the OS developers to develop supervisor code without worrying about modifying their code in future due to change in SBI interface.
+It should always be possible for a newer kernel to call an older SBI implementation and function correctly, meaning that if a newer kernel calls an SBI that does not implement an older function, -38 is returned.